Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

     print("$smallNumber is smaller");

-    // exp1 ?? exp2
+    // TODO exp1 ?? exp2
-    // If expr1 is non-null, returns its value; otherwise, evaluates and
+    // TODO If expr1 is non-null, returns its value; otherwise, evaluates and
     // returns the value of expr2.
     String name = null;
     String nameToPrint = name ??
 "Guest";